3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/README.md

 ### Up for a real challenge?
 Simon

-**You will need to figure out promises in order to make this work**
+**You will need to figure out "asynchronous programming" in order to make this work**

 ![Simon Game](images/simon-game.jpg)